squidfunk/iframe-worker/README.md

 import { IFrameWorker } from "iframe-worker"
 ```

-The polyfill will automatically mount if the document is served via `file://`.
+The polyfill will only mount if the document is served via `file://`.

 ## Caveats

-In Worker scripts, `importScripts` is a synchronous operation which will wait
+In a WebWorker script, [`importScripts`][importScripts] is a synchronous
-for the script to be loaded and executed.
-While it's not possible to implement
-this behavior as part of an `iframe`, the `importScripts` function that is
-provided as part of this polyfill returns a `Promise` which can be awaited on.
+operation, as it will block the thread until the script was fully loaded and
+evaluated.
+This is not supported in an `iframe`.
+For this reason, the polyfill
+for `importScripts` included with this library will return a `Promise`, chaining
+all passed URLs into a sequence, making it awaitable.

-Since awaiting a non-Promise is a no-op, using `await` on `importScripts` will
+Since awaiting anything else than a `Promise` will wrap the awaited thing into
-work in polyfilled and non-polyfilled environments.

-## Motivation

-The main reason this polyfill exists is that some users of [Material for
-MkDocs][3] need to distribute their documentation as static HTML files and
-bundle it with their product.
-Users would browser the documentation locally,
-using the `file://` protocol, which broke the search functionality of the
-documentation, as search is implemented as part of a web worker.
-This polyfill
-in combination with the [localsearch][4] plugin allows to use search on
-the `file://` protocol.
+a `Promise`, calls to `importScripts` should practically behave the same way for
+all protocols other than `file://`.

 ## License